aambrioso1/Natural_Language_Understanding/README.md

 The second paper on Gwern's list:
 ### [SOCRATIC MODELS: COMPOSING ZERO-SHOT MULTIMODAL REASONING WITH LANGUAGE”, ZENG ET AL 2022](https://arxiv.org/pdf/2204.00598.pdf)

-"In this work, we propose that these model differences are complementary, and can be jointly leveraged to build AI systems with structured Socratic dialogue – in which new multimodal tasks are formulated as a guided exchange between different pre-existing language-based foundation models, without additional finetuning" [p.
+"In this work, we propose that these model differences are complementary (VLMS and LMS), and can be jointly leveraged to build AI systems with structured Socratic dialogue – in which new multimodal tasks are formulated as a guided exchange between different pre-existing language-based foundation models, without additional finetuning" [p.
 1]